uncertainty-reading-group/uncertainty-reading-group.github.io/index.md

 subtitle: Reading Group
 ---

-The UAI reading group is a great opportunity for researchers and students who are eager to learn and present your recent works about uncertainty estimation in AI.
-Concepts related to uncertainty estimation in AI are:
+The UAI reading group is a great opportunity for researchers and students who are eager to learn and present recent works about uncertainty estimation in AI.

 ![Keywords](/assets/img/keywords-cropped.png){: .mx-auto.d-block :}